Vehicle-to-grid: United States

 In July 2022, eight electric school buses in the San Diego Gas & Electric (SDG&E) service territory were part of a five-year pilot V2G project to boost reliability during electricity failures.
 Using V2G software from Nuvve, the bus batteries are aggregated with others in a nearby school district to form a participating resource under the Emergency Load Reduction Program (ELRP), which was initiated in 2021 by the California Public Utilities Commission.
 SDG&E, Pacific Gas and Electric and Southern California Edison to manage the pilot.

 In September 2022, the BIDIRECTIONAL Act was introduced in the US Senate, to "create a program dedicated to deploying electric school buses with bidirectional vehicle-to-grid (V2G) flow capability”.
 The bill died in committee.

 In North America, at least two major school-bus manufacturers—Blue Bird and Lion—are working on proving the benefits of electrification and V2G technology.
 As of 2020, school buses in the U.S. used $3.2B of diesel a year.
 Their electrification could help to stabilize the electricity grid, lessen the need for power plants, and reduce gas and particulate pollution and carbon dioxide from exhaust emissions.

 In 2017, at the University of California San Diego, V2G technology provider Nuvve launched a pilot program called INVENT, funded by the California Energy Commission, with the installation of 50 V2G bidirectional charging stations around the campus.
 The program expanded in 2018 to include a fleet of PEVs for its Triton Rides shuttle service.

 In 2018 Nissan launched a pilot program under the Nissan Energy Share initiative in partnership with V2G systems company Fermata Energy to use V2G technology to partially power Nissan North America's headquarters in Franklin, Tennessee.
 In 2020 Fermata Energy's bidirectional electric vehicle charging system became the first to be certified to the North American safety standard, UL 9741, the Standard for Bidirectional Electric Vehicle (EV) Charging System Equipment.

 Japan

 Japan planned to spend $71.1 billion to upgrade existing grid infrastructure.
-Average Japanese homes use 10 to 12 kWh/day.
+The average Japanese home uses 10 to 12 kWh/day.
 The Nissan Leaf's 24 kWh battery capacity, could provide up to two days of power.

 In November 2018 in Toyota City, Aichi Prefecture, Toyota Tsusho Corporation and Chubu Electric Power Co., Inc initiated V2G demonstrations with electric vehicles.
 The demonstration examined how V2G systems balance demand and supply and power grid impacts.
 Two bidirectional charging stations, connected to a V2G aggregation server managed by Nuvve Corporation, were installed at a parking lot in Aichi Prefecture.